Tips for a dog friendly Easter

 Daffodils are everywhere in spring, they are commonly found in fields, woodlands and most supermarkets.
 Daffodil flowers and bulbs are poisonous to dogs and can cause vomiting and diarrhoea.
 Your dog can get sick just by drinking water from a vase that has had daffodils in.

 Tulips are another one to watch out for this spring.
 Tulips can irritate your dog’s mouth and can also lead to heart problems and difficulty breathing.
 The bulb is the most dangerous part of the plant for dog’s, and if you suspect that your dog has eaten a tulip bulb contact your vet immediately.

 Cherry trees pose all sorts of problems for dogs.
 The seeds, twigs and leaves of the cherry tree can cause hyperventilation, seizures, abnormal heart rate and in extreme cases, even death.

 If your dog often hangs out in the garden, it’s a good idea not to have any poisonous plants or flowers out there.
 As well as this, it’s very important to keep your lawn nice and tidy.
 Firstly, this reduces your dog’s chance of hurting themselves on a rock or dry soil.
 Secondly, tidy lawns are less appealing to parasites and stinging insects.

 What to do if your dog eats dangerous items this Easter

 If you suspect that your dog has eaten anything that is toxic, firstly you should stop them from eating any more of the dangerous item, then you should call your vet.
-If possible, preserve the packaging so that your vet can see exactly what your dog has eaten.
+If possible, preserve the packaging or take a photo of the offending tree or plant, so that your vet can see exactly what your dog has eaten.